 (-) Larger transactions have lower rates.

 The lease type influences the rate.
-FMV agreements have a residual - or amount due at the end - that lowers the lease rate.
+FMV agreements have a residual payment - or amount due at the end - that lowers the lease rate.

 (+) $1 Buyout, EFA, and SFA have higher rates.